Kerr Johnston

-Kerr Johnston (born 12 November 2004) is an Emerging Scotland international rugby union player who plays for Glasgow Warriors at the Wing position.
+Kerr Johnston (born 12 November 2004) is a Scotland rugby union player who plays for Glasgow Warriors at the Wing position.
 He previously played for Gala, Boroughmuir Bears and Ampthill.

 Rugby Union career

 Amateur career

 He played for Gala through the age grades to first team.
 He played in the 2022 Selkirk Sevens for the club.

 Professional career

-He joined the Boroughmuir Bears in the Super 6 tournament in 2022-23.
+He joined the Boroughmuir Bears in the Super 6 tournament in 2022–23.

 After impressing with the Bears, Johnston joined Glasgow Warriors in 2023, as part of their Scottish Rugby Academy summer intake.

 He was loaned out to English Championship side Ampthill in November 2024.
 He played three times for the Bedfordshire club.

 Back with the Glasgow club in January 2025, Johnston was on the bench for the Connacht match on 26 January.
 He was an unused substitute in that match.
 He finally made his competitive debut for the Warriors on 16 February 2025 against Dragons in an away match at Rodney Parade in Newport.
 The Warriors won the match 45 - 20.
 Johnston became Glasgow Warriors No. 366.

+He graduated out of the academy, signing a professional contract with the Warriors on 30 April 2026.